PLAY THERAPY

 Jewelry Game

-This jewelry game offers kids a fun visual way to observe competitive progression and practice winning and losing with integrity.
+This jewelry game offers kids a fun visual way to observe competitive progression and to practice winning and losing with integrity.

 Use this game to practice gratitude.
 If you get the “cursed ring,” think of one thing in your life that you are grateful for.